hackupc/guides-page/_pages/guide/sponsor.md

 ### How can I join Slack?

 When the event approaches we will send you an invitation link, so you can join the slack and start talking with the hackers!
-Please set a profile picture, once that is done our bot `BieneBot` will send you a picture with a filter of your company, that will help hackers to reach you if they want to talk with you.
+Once you enter the workspace, please set a profile picture so that Hackers recognize you.
+Your company will have its own channel ( **#company-name** ) where you can interact with hackers, but don't hesitate to show up in other general channels, if you want!

 ### Will there be food and drinks?

 We will be providing all meals, snacks and drinks, and you are allowed to eat and drink anything at the event except alcoholic beverages!
-If you want to bring your own food fee free, however we provide all kind of diet options.
+Feel free to bring your own food if you want, although we provide all kind of diet options so we have got you covered.

 ---